segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 // These 5 events will potentially be delivered in the same batch, depending on how far apart they're executed (based on batching config)
 ```

-You can get explicit delivery guarantees by changing the implicit code example above to this:
+If you want to guarantee which specific events are delivered together in the batch, you can set up explicit batching by using `await Promise` and changing the implicit code example above to this:

 ```js
 const checkout = analytics.page('Checkout')